ralphvw/Titanic-Survival-Prediction-TensorFlow/README.md

 The Titanic dataset used in this project consists of information about Titanic passengers, such as age, gender, ticket class, and whether they survived or not.
 The goal is to build a machine learning model that can predict the survival probabilities based on these features.

-The dataset can be found in the `data` directory, along with a README file explaining the dataset's structure and variables.

 ## Dependencies

 To run the Jupyter Notebook successfully, you need to have the following dependencies installed: